 Researchers are also actively working on ways to better control angiotensin II in our bodies by testing older drugs and developing new ones.
 Widely prescribed blood pressure drugs, such as captopril, lisinopril, and losartan, either stop production of angiotensin II, or make the hormone ineffective, and clinical trials to test their use in treating COVID-19 are either starting up or underway.
 Scientists are also working on therapies that can directly lower levels of ACE2.
 The results from these trials may teach us more about the link between SARS-CoV-2 and ACE2, and help identify a way to control and treat the disease caused by this coronavirus.

-Early on in the pandemic, researchers were confident that the SARS-CoV-2 spike protein was sticking to ACE2—it’s the same doorway used by coronaviruses that caused earlier outbreaks of severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
+Early on in the pandemic, researchers were confident that the SARS-CoV-2 spike protein was sticking to ACE2—it’s the same doorway used by the coronavirus that caused an earlier outbreak of severe acute respiratory syndrome (SARS).
 By early March, scientists had captured a snapshot of the virus bound to ACE2, confirming their suspicions.

 But even before they’d verified that ACE2 was the viral gateway to human cells, researchers were wondering about the connection between the enzyme and blood pressure, or antihypertensive, drugs.
 As early as December 2019, Chinese doctors noticed a pattern emerging: COVID-19 seemed to be worse for the elderly and for people with certain chronic conditions.
 “The risk factors appeared to be hypertension, heart disease, or other cardiovascular disease,” says Paul Insel, a pharmacologist at the University of California, San Diego (UCSD).
 All those conditions are often treated with drugs such as ACEIs and ARBs that regulate the renin-angiotensin system in the human body.
 ACE2 plays an important role in that system and can be found all over the body: in the lungs, heart, kidneys, and, as scientists are finding out, inside the nose and the gastrointestinal tract.